 It was a bit like falling down a rabbit-hole.
-One minute we were driving through the rugged landscape of the Otago peninsula; the next we were walking across the manicured lawns of a Scottish castle.
-I had to blink to make sure I wasn’t dreaming.
+One minute we were driving through the rugged landscape of the Otago peninsula; the next we were walking across the manicured lawns of a Scottish mansion.
+This was Larnach Castle, the only castle in New Zealand.

-I shouldn’t have been surprised.
-We had already seen Scottish place names, schoolgirls in tartan skirts and Presbyterian churches in this part of New Zealand.
+I shouldn’t have been surprised: I had already seen Scottish place names, schoolgirls in tartan skirts and Presbyterian churches in this part of New Zealand.
 And Dunedin is known as the “Edinburgh of the South”.
 So perhaps the castle wasn’t out of place at all.

 The Only Castle in New Zealand

 “You’ve got older castles at home,” said the man in the ticket office.
 It is true that Larnach Castle – New Zealand’s only castle – was built as recently as 1871.
 And, despite the battlements on its roof, it was built as a family home and not as a means of defence.